-In this section, we present our experimental design.
-We conducted a pair of online experiments on Prolific with 455 total participants.
+We conducted a pair of online experiments on Prolific with 455 total participants (n = 229 for Experiment 1; n = 226 for Experiment 2).
+Participants were restricted to those residing in the United States, and participants were required to have completed at least 100 previous tasks on Prolific to register for our study.
 In both experiments, participants made simple choices between cash and gift cards which were redeemable at various commonplace American businesses.
 Since the second experiment is a slight modification of the first, we begin by detailing our first experiment and then quickly describe the second by highlighting how it differs.